Skip to main content

 Forsyth County is the inverse: lowest rate (0.98%) and lowest millage (2.461) of the eight, but its $550,400 median home value produces the second highest bill ($4,020).

 The revenue these counties generate is substantial.
-Gwinnett County collected over $2 billion in total property tax levies in 2024.
-Cobb County billed $1.34 billion across 271,400 real and personal property bills.
+Gwinnett County collected over $928 million in property tax revenue in 2024, Cobb County about $1.34 billion, and DeKalb County roughly $1.8 billion.
 Fulton County's county-only revenue is approximately $879 million, though total levy including schools and cities exceeds $2 billion.

 Georgia assessors rely on sales data that's one to two years old.
-When prices cool (Cherokee down 8.0%, Clayton down 7.2% year-over-year), assessments don't adjust immediately.
-That lag is the primary driver of overassessment, and it creates the strongest appeal opportunities.
+When prices cool (Cherokee down 8.0%, Clayton down 7.2% year-over-year per Georgia MLS data), assessments don't adjust immediately.

 Bottom 20: Lowest Tax Rates in Georgia